We are draining California's water.

-Nestlé Waters is working alongside other companies and NGOs to protect California's water future.
+We are working alongside other companies and NGOs to protect California's water future.

-In addition, we support, through contributions and employee volunteer hours, local organizations such as Inland Empire Waterkeeper, The Nature Conservancy, Cucamonga Valley Water District, American River Parkway Foundation, the Southern California Mountains Foundation, and many more.
+In addition, we support, through product contributions and employee volunteer hours, local organizations such as Inland Empire Waterkeeper, The Nature Conservancy, Cucamonga Valley Water District, American River Parkway Foundation, the Southern California Mountains Foundation, and many more.

 Our California factories were the first in North America to receive third-party water stewardship certification.